AnselmoGPP/Vulkan_samples/README.md

 - Build project using the scripts:
     1. `build_dependencies_Win.bat`
     2. `build_project_Win.bat`
-- Compile project with MVS (Set as startup project & Release mode)
+- Compile project with MVS (Set as startup project & Release mode) (first glfw and glm_static, then the Vulkan projects)

 ## Adding a new project